Evercore taps UBS veterans for new private funds business

 Lanel joined UBS in 2004 to cover institutional investors in Europe and the Middle East and in 2007 set up UBS’s European secondary market advisory practice.
 He later became co-head of its secondary advisory group.

-The duo’s departure comes as UBS and other major private placement agents such as Credit Suisse Group AG and Lazard Ltd face increasing competition from independent groups such as Mercury Capital Advisers, which spun out of Bank of America Merrill Lynch, and boutiques such as Campbell Lutyens and Triago.
+The duo’s departure comes as UBS and other major private placement agents such as Credit Suisse Group AG CSGN.VX and Lazard Ltd (LAZ.N) face increasing competition from independent groups such as Mercury Capital Advisers, which spun out of Bank of America Merrill Lynch (BAC.N), and boutiques such as Campbell Lutyens and Triago.

 Evercore has looked externally to develop its private funds group in the past.
 In 2010, it acquired the fund placement business of Neuberger Berman, the former asset management business of Lehman Brothers.